mickfuzz/phd4/_posts/thesis_chapters/2024-10-9-Appendices.md

 Sharing of ideas and inspiration did happen both on the playtesting (explored later and more extensively Chapter 7) of each others games and via incidental exposure to the online graphical creations of others via a shared account to Piskel.

+#### On Template / Documentation use

+Other parents requested additional supporting resources which explained the coding structures used in accessible but detailed ways.
+A request which hinted at a more structured, instruction based approach.

+In addition, my own motivations to explore research claims which on the engagement value of prioritising modifications to for quick impact on the game and on allowing participants choose over what they wanted to add to their game next.

 #### Developing a collection of GDPs and code sni

 These code examples allow users to see the behaviour in context with the code and output side by side.
 While code examples existed on the Phaser website and support forums, in line with other support sites like stack exchange, their utility